benlinux1/014_BenoitVINCENT-MAREU/README.md

 ## Contribute to the project

-Entrevoisins is an open source project.
+Maréu is an open source project.
 Feel free to fork the source and contribute with your own features.

 ## Authors